 Then something happened.
 After a year of intense planning and networking, we ran out of gas.
 We both just stopped at the same time.
 Anybody who’s been in a startup or has had entrepreneurial experience knows the importance of small victories.
 You need them to keep your morale up and your vision clear.
 We did not have them.
 We also both had work and personal commitments.
 It became obvious that without some kind of sponsorship or angel investor, we would not see even one macaron.

 Something else happens to inventive types at this point in the life of a startup.
 Without the funding necessary to begin production and lacking the time and energy to secure funding, they begin to doubt themselves.
 Once doubt sets in, it is only a matter of time before things fall apart.
 As a professional coach, nutritionist, and bodybuilder, my partner believed in the product.
 I, on the other hand, was simply in it for the money.
 A mercenary of macarons, you might say.
 That spelled my downfall.

 I should have known better.
 In the end, mercenaries never win.
 If money is your sole or main goal, you will not accomplish what you set out to do, not in any meaningful way.
 That includes things as diverse as war, writing, teaching, and business (these are not as diverse as they seem).
 You’ve got to do things not out of greed or ambition but–dare I say it?–love.

 Am I saying that without love you can’t make macarons?
-No, but without love you’ll never be happy at anything.
+No, of course not, but without love you’ll never be happy at anything.
 It doesn’t matter if you’re making macarons or deep space probes.
 Ultimately, you will fail, and the failure should not come as a surprise.
 This is why we never produced even one macaron and my cupboard is full of grape seed powder.

-So, what did I do with the time that was freed up when we ended Robert & Brevet?
+So, what did I do with all the time that was freed up when we ended Robert & Brevet?
 I started a blog, of course.